Office of Career Services

 - This is your chance to show them you have researched the company.

-The main paragraph of the letter should clearly state how your skills match with the skills needed for the position you are applying for.
-Be specific about how your top three skills match with the skills that are required for the position.
+The main paragraph of the letter should clearly state how your skills match the skills needed for the position you are applying for.
+Be specific about how your top three skills match the skills that are required for the position.